alphagov/govuk-developer-docs/source/manual/review-page.html.md

 ## Questions to ask

-Is the page accurate?
+- Is the page accurate?
-is the page still relevant?
+- Is the page still relevant?
-Should it still be there?
+- Should it still be there?
-Does it help the reader complete their task?
+- Does it help the reader complete their task?
-Is it incomplete?
+- Is it incomplete?
-Does the page contain information easily available elsewhere?
+- Does the page contain information easily available elsewhere?
-Does the page contain sensitive or inappropriate information?
+- Does the page contain sensitive or inappropriate information?
 For example passwords, individual email addresses, groups, calendars, 'secret' links.

 ## Options

-- update the page
+- Update the page
-- remove it (don’t forget to set up a redirect)
+- Remove it (don’t forget to set up a redirect)
-- assign it for someone else to review
+- Assign it for someone else to review
-- confirm the page is OK and set a new review date
+- Confirm the page is OK and set a new review date

 ## Set a review by date

-How likely is it that the information will change?
+- How likely is it that the information will change?
-Is work happening in this area?
+- Is work happening in this area?
-What would the impact be if the information were wrong?
+- What would the impact be if the information were wrong?

 ## Relevant blog posts to link to